Revision Facelift in Brazil: specialised secondary facelift for those who have already had a facelift

 How much does a secondary facelift cost?

-The cost of a secondary facelift tends to be similar to or slightly higher than that of the primary facelift, depending on the complexity of the case and associated procedures.
+The cost of a secondary facelift tends to be similar to or slightly higher than that of the primary facelift, depending on the complexity of the case and combined procedures.
 Each case is evaluated individually during the consultation.
-What I can say is that, when compared to the accumulated cost of non-surgical aesthetic treatments over the years, the investment in revision facelift proves to be extremely advantageous.
+What I can say is that, when compared to the accumulated cost of non-surgical aesthetic treatments over the years, the cost of a revision facelift proves to be extremely advantageous.

 Can I have facial fillers before deciding on surgical revision?